dotpy3/payetonasso/README.md

 # payetonasso
-A WebService to allow UTC students to ask them for payments to UTC student clubs.
+A website to allow UTC students to ask them for payments to UTC student clubs.

 ## Installation
 1. Execute `pip install -r requirements.txt` to update dependencies.